jssql1234/docs-sqlacc/docs/usage/purchase/report.md

 ![navigate-purchase-analysis-by-document](../../../static/img/usage/purchase/report/navigate-purchase-analysis-by-document.png)

-1. Filter the documents by supplier, agent, area etc
+1. Filter the documents by supplier, agent, area, etc.

     ![purchase-analysis-by-document-filter](../../../static/img/usage/purchase/report/purchase-analysis-by-document-filter.png)

-2. Select which documents you want to see, if you want to see RM amount or quantity , and if you want to include tax and foreign currency.
+2. Select which documents you want to view, if you want to see the RM amount or quantity , and whether to include tax and foreign currency.

     ![purchase-analysis-by-document-select-document](../../../static/img/usage/purchase/report/purchase-analysis-by-document-select-document.png)

-3. Press Apply Button
+3. Press Apply Button.

     ![purchase-analysis-by-document-apply](../../../static/img/usage/purchase/report/purchase-analysis-by-document-apply.png)

-4. Click Preveiw & Listing Report
+4. Click Preveiw & Listing Report.

 - Example of the analysis report.